Hiring Bias: 13 Unfair Prejudices & How to Avoid Them

 10. Expectation Anchor Bias

 Expectation anchor bias is a cognitive bias that comes into play when the resume reviewer, interviewer, or decision-maker permits themselves to believe that a single trait or skill set is all that matters, and the decision-maker “anchors” to that single attribute.
-This commonly occurs when a terrific employee just vacated a position, and the interviewer looks for a carbon copy of that employee to fill it.
+This commonly occurs when a terrific employee just vacated a position, and the interviewer looks for a carbon copy of that employee to fill the role.

 This bias can have a significant impact on the evaluation of a candidate’s resume during applicant screening, interview performance, or decision to hire.
 The most qualified candidates may be passed over if they do not possess the single desired trait or skill set, while less qualified candidates may be hired based on their possession of that trait.
 When you become anchored to one trait or skill set, you lose the ability to see the potential in the candidate’s other attributes.
 This could cause you to lose out on high-quality candidates.